Aircraft Electrical Diagram

 Failures are rare but usually its a fuse popping due to overload or a short circuit in a device.
 Other issues you will see most often are flat batteries on the most impossible moments.

 If a bus bar circuit breaker pops, switch off any device attached on that bus before resetting the circuit breaker.
-The initial inrush current with every thing still switched on could be enough to pop the circuit breaker again.
+The initial inrush current with everything still switched on could be enough to pop the circuit breaker again.

 Never, ever replace a fuse with one of a higher rating, an electrical fire could be the result of this action.
 Fuses and circuit breakers are installed to protect the aircraft wiring in case of a short circuit in the attached equipment and they are rated to the length and thickness of the wires.
 By using a higher rating fuse or circuit breaker the wiring will become the weakest point and will burn out before the fuse or circuit breaker can do its job.

 Lead acid or gel batteries either last years or die very soon.
 With good service, regular cleaning of the connections and just keeping them charged and the electrolyte topped up they will serve you well.
 Normally batteries die when they are needed the most: during winter time.
-In low ambient temperatures batteries tend to loose much of their power even up to 50% of their rated capacity, making a winter start a more than interesting event.
+In low ambient temperatures below freezing point batteries tend to loose much of their power even up to 50% of their rated capacity, making a winter start a more than interesting event.

 To keep them active and alive, batteries need regular exercise, as in charge/discharge cycles.
 But do not discharge them too far, they might fail.
-Usually one of the six (12 volt) fails and the voltage gets no higher than about 10 volt.
+Usually one of the six (12 volt) fails and the voltage gets no higher than about 10 volt, unloaded.
 Which is a good indication that it needs replacement.
 Overcharging with too much current is also a recipe to kill them prematurely.

 Low charging current

 Insufficient current from the alternator (indicated by a zero current on a left-zero ammeter and by a negative current on a center-zero ammeter) will result in all electrical power being supplied by the battery.
-Switch off all non-essential equipment and prepare for an early landing as the capacity of the battery will not be enough for a very long period (hours), and sometimes not even for an hour.
+You must switch off all non-essential equipment and prepare for an early landing as the capacity of the battery will not be enough for a very long period (hours), and sometimes not even for an hour.

-Aircraft which are fully electric with systems as EFIS, flaps, propeller, fuel pumps, engine FADEC and maybe an AOA could run into serious trouble if provisions are not made for redundant electric systems as dual alternators, batteries and bus bars.
+Aircraft which are fully electric with systems as EFIS, flaps, propeller, fuel pumps, engine FADEC and maybe an AOA could run into serious trouble if provisions are not made for redundant electric systems as dual alternators, batteries and separate bus bars.

 High charging current